aidanmorgan/roxy-socks/README.md

 - `-l, --log-dir <PATH>`: Path to the log directory (default: `/var/log/roxy`)
 - `-t, --timeout <SECONDS>`: Timeout in seconds for network operations (default: `5`)
 - `-r, --log-rotation <ROTATION>`: Log rotation duration (hourly, daily, never) (default: `daily`)
+- `--no-default-rules`: Disable the default rules that allow GET requests to the /version endpoint

 ## Configuration

 The configuration file uses YAML format and defines access control rules.
 By default, all requests are denied unless explicitly allowed by a rule.

+Roxy automatically watches the configuration file for changes and reloads the rules when the file is modified, without requiring a restart of the proxy.
+This allows you to update the access control rules on the fly.

+### Default Rules

+By default, Roxy adds the following rules to allow basic Docker version checking:
+- Allow GET requests to the `/version` endpoint
+- Allow GET requests to the `/v1.*/version` endpoint (using regex pattern)

+These default rules can be disabled using the `--no-default-rules` command-line option.

 ### Example Configurations